jonlld/user-api/README.md

 This can be tested with tools such as Postman.
 The DB may be accessed via the `psql` CLI or visual tools such as PGAdmin.

-### Running Tests (Development Only)
+### Automated Tests (Development Only)

-Manually clear users table before running tests via CLI:

-`DELETE FROM users;`

-Run the following command to run test suite:
+Run the following command to run Mocha/Chai test suite:

 `npm test`

+Note: Tests reset data in the users table; use for development testing only.